PurpurMC/Purpur/CONTRIBUTING.md

 technical details we should keep in mind long-term.
 Ultimately, they exist to make it easier for us to maintain the patch across major version changes.

-If you add a message to your commit in the `Purpur-Server`/`Purpur-API` directories, the rebuild patches script will handle these patch notes automatically as part of generating the patch file.
+If you add a message to your commit in the Minecraft source directory, the rebuild patches script will handle these patch notes automatically as part of generating the patch file.
 If you are not extremely careful, you should always just `squash` or `amend` a patch (see the above sections on modifying patches) and rebuild.